 WASFAA’s committee structure can vary year-to-year.
 Most committee chairs are appointed by the President.
 Each committee Chair assembles their own committee from interest expressed in the Call for Volunteers.
 On occasion, issues or needs may arise that do not fall within the jurisdiction of established standing committees.
 In such cases, the President will usually appoint a special task force to address the specific issue.

 Much committee work is accomplished remotely, but some committees may hold in-person meetings as needed, for example the conference planning committee may have local members conduct a site visit.
-Currently, all committee meetings and events are being held in a remote environment for the 2020-2021 Board year.

 No Time?
 Can't Travel?
 No Worries!

 According to new research published in Psychological Science and conducted by the Wharton School at the University of Pennsylvania, Harvard Business School and the Yale School of Management, when people volunteer, it actually makes them feel like they have more time in their days.

 You don't have time for a very involved assignment?
 Volunteer for small projects like assisting at a conference registration desk, or writing an article for the blog or newsletter.
 All contributions efforts are very much appreciated!

 Below are amazing opportunities you could be a part of by volunteering with WASFAA committees: